DylanMeeus/springboot_jwt_blog/_posts/2013-05-31-introducing-db-connections.markdown

 ---
 {% excerpt %}

 Since we released the beta, one of the things our customers have been telling us, is they want us to support a "username/password" authentication.
-They want to have a single uniform authentication across all the options: social providers, enterprise (like Google Apps or Active Directory) and now the good old username and password.
+Auth0 is being used today by two different audiences:

 {% endexcerpt %}

+-   **Cloud apps**: they want to have a single uniform authentication and login analytics, across all the options: social providers, enterprise providers (like Google Apps or Active Directory, SAML Providers) and now, username and password.

+-   **Organizations**: our enterprise customers, typically have already a dozen (sometimes more) of "identity silos" created for different apps, at different times and they want to consolidate those databases.

 ### Enter Database Connections